-An "alternate member" may only stand in for the particular that they are an alternate for.
-That is to say, alternate "1" may stand in for member "1" and alternate "2" may stand in for member "2".
-However, if member "1" is absent and alternate "1" is unavailable to stand in, then alternate "2" would not be permitted to stand in for member "1".
+Administration's past experience with and interpretation of regulation 28 of the Planning and Development (Development Assessment Panels) Regulations 2011 is that an "alternate member" should be appointed for as an alternate for a particular substantive member.
+That is to say, alternate member "1" may stand in for member "1" and alternate member "2" may stand in for member "2".
+Therefore, if member "1" is absent and alternate member "1" is unavailable to stand in, then alternate "2" would not be permitted to stand in for member "1".